mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 When the operating system receives the SSID prefixed by NZ: it will request the application by the FCC.

-Operating system triggers can also be sent via SSID handshakes for example:
+Device restrictions can also be sent via SSID handshakes for example:

 - Restrict age appropriate content (i.e. don't allow people to play illicit content on an airplane)